NonnieNguyen/447/HW2/README.md

 Go to the website created.
 It should be http://127.0.0.1:5000/

-Options - Click the options at the top of the screen to navigate
+## Click the options at the top of the screen to navigate

 Add User - Add users by Name, ID, and Points